 Master's degree in Art Psychotherapy, from Goldsmiths, University of London.
 I am an accredited member of HCPC (Health and Care Professions Council, registration number: AS15016) and BAAT (British Association of Art Therapists).
 I also hold a Bachelor's degree (BSc) in Psychology.

-I have over 5 years experience as a clinician in adult mental health.
-In addition to my private practice, I have worked in NHS, Inpatient Adult Mental Health Hospitals, Therapeutic Community and Community Settings.
+I have over 6 years experience as a clinician in adult mental health.
+I have worked in NHS, Inpatient Adult Mental Health Hospitals, Therapeutic Community and Community Settings.

 I have helped people experiencing a broad range of difficulties and issues including: Addiction; Suicidal ideation; Anger Management; Obsessive Compulsive Disorder; Bereavement; Depression; Stress and Anxiety; Self-Harm; Transcultural mental health issues; Trauma (PTSD and survivors of sexual and physical abuse); attachment and relationship issues.

 My areas of expertise include: Bipolar Disorder; Personality Disorder including BPD/EUPD; Drug and Alcohol Addiction; Schizophrenia; Schizoaffective disorder; Autistic Spectrum Disorder

 Mentalization Training for Art Therapy (British Association of Art Therapists, Nov 2017)

 Forensic Arts Psychotherapies Advisory Group Conferences (2015, 2016, 2017, 2018)

 ISPS Researching Psychodynamic Psychotherapies for Psychosis (Tavistock Institute, 2014)